-Please make sure that you validate your email addresses, mending the second one if you listed two addresses.
+Please make sure that you validate your email addresses, including the second one if you listed two addresses.
 Otherwise the system will not be able to link your user account to the submissions you co-author.
 If this is not done, the system will not be able to create your confirmation of presentation correctly.

 If you have not validated your email address yet, you can do this on the page “Show User Account Details” in your conftool user account.
 Simply click “Send email to validate this address” You will then receive an email containing a link.
 Click on the link and your email address is validated.

-Please have a look at our List of Networks
+Please have a look at our List of Networks.

 For more information on each network please click on the title of the respective network.
 You will then find information on the network objectives and on the thematic research field.